bbc/childrens-games-starter-pack/docs/gmi.md

 ## Stats

-The sending of stats is handled by GMI.
-2 calls can are needed:
+The sending of stats is handled by the GMI.
+2 calls are required:

 ````
 gmi.setStatsScreen("screenName", {"custom_var_1":value});